 Each year we take two classes through the curriculum at a one lesson per week pace.
 These classes are called cohorts.
 There is a September Cohort and a February Cohort.
 These groups meet once a week in a live video conference to ask questions and work through the material of a particular lesson.
-It is a great idea to start the course well before a cohort begins so you can get a head start on the group.
-If you fall behind your cohort you can always take a break, review and join the next one (at no additional cost).
+It is a great idea to start the course well before a cohort begins so you can get a head start.
+If you fall behind your cohort, you can always take a break, review, and join the next one (at no additional cost).
 Or if you work ahead, you can always jump into whichever group is closest to your level.
 There is no extra cost for any of these situations.
 We want to provide as many avenues for learning and safety nets as possible.
 If you want to join a third and fourth set of cohort groups you can do so at half price.
 (Recorded cohort meetings will remain available indefinitely at no extra cost.)

 The live conferences use Adobe’s Acrobat Connect Pro to meet online.
-This system is flash based so it will work with both PCs and Macs and firewalls are not a problem.
+This system is flash based so it will work with both PCs and Macs.
+Firewalls are not a problem.
 The conferencing system allows students to see the instructor and interact online through their microphones.
 Students are also welcome to type comments and questions in the real-time chat window during the conferences.
 This additional mode of communication increases the amount of classroom interaction and benefits students in a way not possible in a conventional classroom.

 Recorded Cohort Meetings

 All of the video conferences are recorded and can be viewed indefinitely during and after a student's cohort finishes.
-So even if you never attend one of the live meetings, you can see recordings of many past meetings working with any particular lesson.
+So even if you never attend one of the live meetings, you can see recordings of many past meetings that deal with any particular lesson.
 This is also a fantastic way to review the course, even years after you complete the course.